toto/homebridge-airrohr/README.md

 - See air quality (incl. particulates values for PM10 and PM2.5), temperature and humidity in HomeKit and the Home app
 - Get the data from a sensor on your local network
-- Get the data from public sensor on `api.luftdaten.info`
+- Get the data from public sensor on `data.sensor.community`
 - _Soon:_ See history for temperature, etc. using the Elgato Eve app

 ![homebridge-airrohr sensor in the wild](img/sensor.jpeg)